-- Waste products.
-The buildup of waste products in the blood (called "uremia"), which can irritate the nervous system. - Medicines.
-Some medicines may cause moodiness or make you feel depressed.
+• Waste products.
+The buildup of waste products in the blood (called "uremia"), which can irritate the nervous system.

-• The stress caused by chronic illness.
+- Medicines.
+Some medicines may cause moodiness or make you feel depressed. - The stress caused by chronic illness.
 The problems caused by your illness can make you irritable, angry, frustrated, and much more.
 Mood swings can come from feeling hopeless or helpless about having a life-threatening disease.

-Your family members and friends might feel confused by your mood swings.
+Your family members and friends might feel confused by your moods swings.
 It may help to talk with them about it openly and honestly.
 If they understand that being irritable and moody can be part of having kidney failure, they may find it easier to cope.
 You and your family may want to discuss ways for everyone to relax when tensions are high.
 Or you may want to consider family counseling.

-Who can help my family and me adjust?
+Who can help me and my family adjust?

-All dialysis units and transplant centers have clinical social workers on staff who are trained to help with the nonmedical issues you and your family are facing.
-They can answer many of your questions or direct you to others who can help.
+Every dialysis unit and transplant center has a clinical social worker on staff who is trained to deal with the non-medical issues that you and your family face.
+They can answer many of your questions, or direct you to others who can help.
 Social workers are important members of your healthcare team.
-They can help to make kidney-failure treatment a more manageable part of your life.
+They are there to help make treatment a manageable part of your life.

-Inspiration and support can also come from other patients with kidney failure.
+Inspiration and support can also come from other patients.
 Ask your social worker about support groups in your area.

 If you would like to connect with another patient, the National Kidney Foundation can help.
-Contact us and ask about the "Peers Lending Support" Program.
-Call toll-free 855.NKF.PEERS (855.653.7337) or email nkfpeers@kidney.org.
+Contact the National Kidney Foundation, and ask about the "Peers Lending Support" Program.
+Call toll-free 1.855.NKF.
+PEERS (1.855.653.7337) or email nkfpeers@kidney.org.